cesarvr/microservice-discovery-demo/Readme.md

 ![](https://github.com/cesarvr/microservice-discovery-demo/blob/master/docs/captura.PNG)

-Just add this project using a your favorite node4 imagebuilder template, and you will be able to find nearby services.
+Just add this project using a your favourite Node4 ImageBuilder template, and you will be able to find nearby services, in this example use the discovery API to discovery connection details of the Mongodb pod.

 ## Features